 - Whether you would like to participate in organ donation

 Have you Chosen a Health Proxy?

 Before finalizing your advance directive, review it with your loved ones to ensure that they understand your intentions.
 Choosing a health proxy is a serious decision, so you will want to be sure that whoever you choose will honor your wishes.
 Once you are confident in your decision, be sure that your health proxy has a copy of the official, finalized document.
 It’s also a good idea to consult with an attorney to make sure that your directives are legally valid.

 Make your document easily accessible online or in your home so that your loved ones and medical professionals can quickly implement your instructions, if necessary.
 Keeping the document in a clearly labeled folder usually makes it easy enough for others to find.

 Learn More about Advance Directives and Senior Care Options

 Advance directives are an important part of your health care plan.
-You deserve to determine the care that is right for you while offering your loved one’s peace of mind that they are following your wishes.
+You deserve to determine the right care for you while offering your loved one peace of mind that they are following your wishes.

 To learn more about advance directives or senior care options in the greater New York area, contact MJHS today.

 At MJHS, we value both personal and professional caregivers and recognize the critical work you do.
 That is why we have created these online caregiving resources to help you through this crucial time in your life.

 If you need additional help and support caring for your loved one, please feel free to contact MJHS.
 We can recommend other care options available to you through one of our programs.